Spatio-Temporal Pricing for Ridesharing Platforms: Introduction

-We conceptualize many of the problems with current platforms as arising from prices failing to be appropriately ``smooth'' in space and time--- if prices for trips are higher in one location then they should be appropriately higher in adjacent locations; if demand would soon increase in a location then the current prices should already be appropriately higher; and if destinations differ in continuation payoffs then trip prices to these destinations need to reflect this.
-With appropriately smooth prices, drivers who retain the flexibility to choose when to work will choose to accept any trip to which they are dispatched (recall that drivers, too, are customers of the platform).
-Dispatching decisions are also suboptimal on current platforms; sending drivers away from a sports stadium five minutes before a game ends at low prices is inefficient, for example, and driver behavior may actually be moving a system back towards efficiency.
-Correctly designed, ridesharing platforms can succeed in optimally orchestrate trips in a centralized manner, without having the power to tell drivers what to do.
+We conceptualize many of the problems with today's platforms as arising from prices failing to be appropriately ``smooth'' in space and time--- if prices for trips are higher in one location then they should be appropriately higher in adjacent locations; if demand would soon increase in a location then the current prices should already be appropriately higher; and if destinations differ in continuation payoffs then trip prices to these destinations need to reflect this.
+With appropriately smooth prices that correctly reflect the on-trip cost and network externality of completing each trip, drivers who retain the flexibility to decide how to work will still choose to accept any trip to which they are dispatched, providing reliability for riders.
+Many of the strategic behaviors are also symptoms of inefficiencies in dispatching, for example when dispatching drivers to low-priced trips that send them away from a sports stadium, five minutes before a game ends.
+Correctly designed, ridesharing platforms can succeed in optimally orchestrating trips and providing reliable transpiration for riders, while leaving drivers with flexibility to decide how to work.